 NBC Bay Area's Investigative Unit examines a wave of sexual misconduct allegations by current and former Los Gatos High School students on social media.

-In a two-part report, investigative reporter Candice Nguyen looks into the school’s response and the district’s history with a past tragedy.
+In a series of reports, Investigative Reporter Candice Nguyen looks into the school’s response and the district’s history with a past tragedy.
 The investigation shines a light on what’s being called one of the greatest challenges schools face: off-campus student sexual misconduct.

 Watch extended interviews detailing how the alleged sexual assaults have impacted the lives of a student, former student and their father.